amenhany/amenhany/README.md

 ## 🚀 Currently Up To

-- 🖥️ Building desktop web apps with Electron + React
+- 🖥️ Building a NEXT.js web app
 - 📈 Learning Python for Django and Data Analysis
 - 🐳 Learning Docker